This Farro and Pea Salad is bursting with all the flavors of summer from the mint and lemon.

 What’s in Farro and Pea Salad?

-- Make the farro.
-I would advise following the directions on the packet but essentially place 1 1/2 cups of farro into a pan, add 3 cups of water, cover, bring to the boil, turn down to a simmer and cook for 15 minutes or until al dente.
+1. Make the farro.
+I would advise following the directions on the packet but essentially place 1 1/2 cups of farro into a pan, add 3 cups of water, cover, bring to a boil, turn down to a simmer, and cook for 15 minutes or until al dente.
 Drain off any excess water.

-- Make the dressing and pour over the warm farro, add the peas then allow it too cool for 5 minutes or so.
+2. Make the dressing and pour over the warm farro, add the peas then allow it to cool for 5 minutes or so.

-- Stir to combine, taste and add more salt, pepper, mint or lemon juice if desired.
+4. Stir to combine, taste, and add more salt, pepper, mint, or lemon juice if desired.

 Tips for making a perfect salad!